 Can Fajita Veggies be frozen?

-Yes, fajita veggies can be frozen for longer-term storage, although their texture may not be quite as good as when they were originally made.
+Yes, this fajita veggies recipe can be frozen for longer-term storage, although their texture may not be quite as good as when they were originally made.

 To freeze, allow them to cool completely and then transfer them to a freezer bag or freezer-safe container.
 Freeze up to 3 months.